operand/agency/docs/README.md

     """
 ```

-Note:
-* The name is determined by the method name.
+The action name is determined by the method name.

-* Types are determined by looking at the docstring and the signature, with the
+Types are determined by looking at the docstring and the signature, with the
 signature type hint taking precedence.

-* Descriptions are parsed from the docstring, and are used for action
+Action and argument descriptions are parsed from the docstring.
-  description and arguments.

 ### Overriding Help Information